 Can brain games prevent Alzheimer’s or dementia?

-While brain games cannot definitively prevent Alzheimer’s or dementia, research suggests that engaging in mentally stimulating activities can help build cognitive reserves.
 These reserves may allow your brain to cope better with any changes that might occur, potentially delaying the onset of symptoms.
-A holistic approach including physical activity, healthy diet, social engagement, and quality sleep offers the best support for overall brain health.
+I always say, a holistic approach is best: physical activity, a healthy diet, plenty of social engagement (which I adore!), and good quality sleep offer the best support for overall brain health.

 How often should seniors play brain games?

-Seniors should aim to play brain games for at least 15-30 minutes, several times a week.
-Consistency is more important than long, infrequent sessions.
 Integrating these activities into your regular routine, perhaps daily or every other day, will yield the greatest benefits.
-Listen to your brain; take breaks when needed and ensure the activities remain enjoyable.
+Listen to your brain; take breaks when needed, and make sure the activities remain enjoyable.
+If it feels like a chore, you won’t stick with it!

 Are digital brain games as good as traditional puzzles?